What Is an (API) Application Programming Interface in Transportation

 • Security can be a concern as APIs add another potential attack layer to programs/websites.

-If you missed it, check out last week’s article on EDI, because in part three of this series, we discuss the differences between EDI and API.
+APIs have become essential for modern logistics operations, enabling real-time data exchange that improves efficiency and customer satisfaction.
+While implementation requires investment, the speed and reliability benefits often outweigh the costs for your transportation operations.
+If you missed it, check out last week's article on EDI, because in part three of this series, you'll learn about the differences between EDI and API.